 CDA AWARD FOR EXCELLENCE

-For submission instructions, each interested chapter should download the “CDA Award for Excellence” document located in the password-protected Member Library, under the Award Forms section.
+For submission instructions, each interested chapter should download the “CDA Award for Excellence” document under the “Guides and Forms” section of the password-protected Member Library.

-The 2023 Award for Excellence was awarded to Chapter III – Washington D.C. for their creation and implementation of the “Excellence in History” award, an honorary certificate and monetary prize given annually to middle school aged students from five schools in the local community.
-Students submit original projects on Colonial and Early American History, ranging from poetry recitations to reenactments and even colonial food recipes.
-The winning entry is presented at a reception at the historic Abner Cloud House attended by the students along with their teachers and families.
+The 2023 Award for Excellence was awarded to Chapter III – Washington D.C.: Created and implemented the “Excellence in History” award, an honorary certificate and monetary prize given annually to middle school aged students from five schools in the local community.
+Students submit original projects on Colonial and Early American History, with the winning entry is presented at a reception at the historic Abner Cloud House for students, teachers, and their families.

-The 2022 Award for Excellence was awarded to Chapter VIII – Houston, Texas for their project in conjunction with the chapter’s “Lessons in Liberty” initiative with the Morris Family Law and Liberty Center in Houston.
-The awarded “Colonial Dames of Distinction” project will research, identify, fund, and frame two significant paintings/prints of notable women in colonial history to be displayed and utilized to educate 34,000 students annually.
+The 2022 Award for Excellence was awarded to Chapter VIII – Houston, Texas: In conjunction with the chapter’s “Lessons in Liberty” initiative with the Morris Family Law and Liberty Center in Houston, the “Colonial Dames of Distinction” project will research, identify, fund, and frame two significant paintings/prints of notable women in colonial history to be displayed and utilized to educate 34,000 students annually.

-The 2020 Award for Excellence was awarded to Chapter XXIV – Atlanta to fund renovation work at the 1908 Women’s Comfort Station at Historic Oakland Cemetery.
-The award amount provided for a preservationist to assess, rehabilitate, and replace priceless, custom floor tiles.
+The 2020 Award for Excellence was awarded to Chapter XXIV – Atlanta.
+Georgia: Funds will cover renovation work at the 1908 Women’s Comfort Station at Historic Oakland Cemetery.
+The award amount will provide for a preservationist to assess, rehabilitate, and replace, if necessary, priceless, custom floor tiles.
 The cemetery was established in 1850 on forty-eight acres of lush natural greenery, including mature magnolia, dogwood, and oak trees – hence the name “Oakland.”
-It is estimated that over 70,000 people are interred, including author Margaret Mitchell, golfer Bobby Jones, and Confederate and Union soldiers.
+It is estimated that over 70,000 people are interred, including author Margaret Mitchell, golfer Bobby Jones, as well as Confederate and Union soldiers.
 The Women’s Comfort Station holds irreplaceable historic value, containing locally crafted materials for which patents no longer exist.
 It also denotes Oakland’s past popularity and the need for a facility to serve a community who spent leisure time in the cemetery.

-The 2019 CDA Award for Excellence was awarded to Chapter XXXVIII—Santa Barbara to support a restoration project in collaboration with the Santa Barbara Trust for Historic Preservation.
-Awarded funds will cover the cost of colored architectural renderings for seismic retrofit and restoration of the Cota-Knox House (1871) to its original appearance.
+The 2019 CDA Award for Excellence was awarded to Chapter XXXVIII—Santa Barbara.
+California: Awarded funds will cover the cost of colored architectural renderings for seismic retrofit and restoration of the Cota-Knox House (1871) to its original appearance.
 The Cota-Knox House is an important and unique building in Santa Barbara and these vivid color drawings will kick off and encourage local and regional donors to support an ensuing larger capital campaign.

-The 2018 CDA Award for Excellence was awarded to Chapter XXXIX—Birmingham, Alabama to create a new addition the Junior Interpreter Program at the American Village Citizenship Trust in Montevallo, Alabama.
-Each year more than 45,000 students visit to take part in educational programs about America’s foundation.
-Chapter XXXIX’s project will purchase costumes for Junior Interpreters to portray Alexander and Eliza Hamilton’s children in a historical vignette.
+The 2018 CDA Award for Excellence was awarded to Chapter XXXIX—Birmingham, Alabama: Funding contribution to enhance the Junior Interpreter Program for American Village where each year more than 45,000 students come to take part in educational programs about America’s foundation.
+The chapter applied the award toward costumes and wigs for the actors who will portray Eliza Hamilton’s children as additions to a newly-initiated vignette.

 The 2017 CDA Award for Excellence was awarded to Chapter XV-Jackson, Mississippi for the funding of the Columbia Courthouse’s records management program, and the project of making Marion County’s early records available to the public.
 The chapter used this award to support the expense of funding approximately 70 hours of scanning, and enabling the possibility for matching funds.